Al-Attarine Madrasa in Fez, Morocco

 The 14th-century school is located in the antique neighborhood of Fes el Bali and captures the gorgeous design of the imperial city, with a courtyard adorned with remarkable craftsmanship.

 The minaret mirrors the school grounds in its exquisite construction and design.
-Standing tall for more than two-thirds of a millennium, you can still find the geometrical tilework and distinct Arabic calligraphy, as well as light stucco work and carved cedar screens that create captivating features inside the school.
+Standing tall for more than two-thirds of a millennium, you can still find geometric tilework and distinct Arabic calligraphy, as well as light stucco work and carved cedar screens that create captivating features inside the school.

 Souk in fez, Morocco